Grape Seed Oil

 In addition to being suitable for facial skin and décolleté, unrefined grape seed oil is ideal for foot care: not only will it soften the skin and prevent it from cracking, but it will also help neutralise tiny capillaries that often appear between the heel and the ankle.

 It is ideal in combination with other oils and butters, such as avocado, jojoba and Chilean rose oils and cocoa and shea butter, which enhance the care effect, prevent cracking, soften the skin and rejuvenate it, with essential oils of lavender, rosemary, bergamot and mandarin which have strong antimicrobial action, as well as medicinal extracts of broadleaf plantain, yarrow and witch hazel.
 All these precious ingredients are part of Devi skin regeneration balm.
 This high-quality balm is completely natural, without preservatives, artificial colours and fragrances, it is suitable for daily care of healthy skin, but also of sensitive, oily and mature skin; it is equally good for skin affected by psoriasis, dermatitis, eczema, after sunbathing and for healing burns and wounds.
 Devi balm regenerates the skin, prevents pigmentation and age spots and improves elasticity and youthful appearance.
+There are also the Anti-Ox Serum which boosts skin immunity and Sensitive Cream which helps sensitive skin fight rosacea.
 All this with the blessing of Bacchus!

 This plant is in the following products: